auth0/docs/articles/api/management/v2/tokens.md

 ![Set the Token](/media/articles/api/tokens/set-token.png)

-## Automate the Process

-[The manual process](#get-a-token-manually) might work for you if you want to test an endpoint or invoke it sporadically.
-But if you need to make scheduled frequent calls then you have to build a simple CLI that will provide you with a token automatically (and thus simulate a non-expiring token).

-::: panel Prerequisites
-Before you proceed with the implementation, you must have [created and authorized a Machine to Machine Application](#1-create-and-authorize-an-application).
-The Application should have all the required scopes for the endpoints you mean to access.
+## Get a token for production

+:::note
+If this the first time you are trying to get a token for your tenant, then you must do some [configuration steps](#before-you-start) before you continue in this section.
 :::

+[The manual process](#get-a-token-for-test) might work for you if you want to test an endpoint.
+But if you need to make scheduled frequent calls then you have to build a process that will provide you with a token automatically (and thus simulate a non-expiring token).

-### 1. Get a Token
+### Step 1.
+Get a token

 To ask Auth0 for a Management API v2 token, perform a `POST` operation to the `https://${account.namespace}/oauth/token` endpoint, using the credentials of the Machine to Machine Application you created at [this step](#1-create-and-authorize-an-application).